 - Exclusions for which insurance or extensions are available such as employee benefits, wage & hour, and third-party employment practices liability.

-Insurance buyers should always review their EPLI carefully and ask for clarification where necessary to ensure they have a clear understanding of exactly what is, and what is not, covered by the policy.
+Insurance buyers should always review their insurance carefully.
+Ask for more information where necessary to ensure a clear understanding of policy coverage.

 How much does employment practices liability insurance cost?

-For the insurance company to price an employment practices liability insurance policy for an organization, it needs to assess what risk it would be taking on by providing that policy.
+For the insurance company to price an EPLI policy, it needs to assess what risk it would be taking on by selling that policy.

-The following factors typically impact the policy price:
+The following factors may impact the policy price:

 - the policy liability limit, breadth of coverage, exclusions, terms, and retention(s) or deductibles;

-- characteristics of the organization buying the policy such as company size, number of employees, revenue, industry, the organization’s claims history; and
+- characteristics of the organization buying the policy such as company size, number of employees, revenue, industry, claims history; and

 - the quality of the organization’s employment practices.